chadeldridge/jerrors/README.md

 ```

 ### Error To string
-jerrors.Error implements the Error interface and can be used in all the same ways.
+jerrors.Error implements the Golang Error interface and can be used in all the same ways.
 ```go
 err := jerrors.New(jerrors.ERROR, "simple error message")
 jsonString := err.Error()